Stone Island: Rivetti’s era

-Designer Massimo Osti founded Stone Island in 1982, in Ravarino, Italy.
-He founded the brand to complement his flagship label, C.P.
-Company, which he started in 1971.
-Osti sold 50% of Stone Island to GFT (Gruppo Finanziario Tessile) in 1983, before selling the remaining half to GFT in 1991.
-He left the company in 1994 and was succeeded by Paul Harvey as head designer from 1996 to 2008.
+In 1983, Massimo Osti decided to focus exclusively on the creative direction of the company.
+That same year, the Gruppo Finanziario Tessile (GFT) of Turin acquired a stake in Stone Island, also through the involvement of Carlo Rivetti, who at the time was active in the family business.
+Initially, Osti sold 50% of Stone Island to GFT (Gruppo Finanziario Tessile) in 1983, before selling the remaining half to GFT in 1991.
 GFT sold Stone Island in 1993 to Italian businessman Carlo Rivetti, who combined the label with C.P.
 Company Sportswear Company SpA.
-Stone Island rapidly became popular during the 1990s in Europe and Japan, and during the 2010s, in the U.S. and Canada.
+Osti left Stone Island at the end of 1995.